 The secret for involving children in household chores is asking for contributions that you value and that suit your children’s ages and abilities.
 A chore that’s too hard for a child can be frustrating – or even dangerous – and one that’s too easy might be boring.

-Even a young child can start to help out if you choose activities that are right for her age.
-You can start with simple jobs like looking after her own toys.
-Chores like this send the message to your child that her contribution is important.
+Even a young child can start to help out if you choose activities that are right for his age.
+You can start with simple jobs like looking after his own toys.
+Chores like this send the message to your child that his contribution is important.

 It’s also important to think about chores or tasks that get your child involved in caring for the family as a whole.
 A simple one is getting your child to help with setting or clearing the table.
 Jobs like these are likely to give your child a sense of responsibility and participation.